piotrkurylak/bash-script-backup-files-remote/README.md

 # bash-script-backup-files
-Bash script which allows to create compressed archive.
+Bash script which allows to create compressed archive and transfer it to remote machine.

 # Requirements
 Due to create lock file you have to have superuser privileges.